Free Vectors

 Akismet

-If you own a Wordpress blog, you know what Akismet is.
+If you own a WordPress blog, you know what Akismet is.
 Akismet, or Automattic Kismet, is a spam filtering service created by Automattic, the corporation which employs most of the main developers of the weblog platform WordPress, and released on October 25, 2005.
 Akismet attempts to filter link spam from blog comments and spam TrackBack pings.

-Akismet comes already installed with every Wordpress blog.
-All you have to do is activate it from your Wordpress Admin page.
-For the plugin to work it requires an API key which can be obtained by registering on Wordpress.com.
+Akismet comes already installed with every WordPress blog.
+All you have to do is activate it from your WordPress Admin page.
+For the plugin to work it requires an API key which can be obtained by registering on WordPress.com.

 The plugin stats are a testimony of it’s performance.
-At the time this article was written Akismet plugins from all the Wordpress blog caught 6,949,364,430 spam messages, and over 8 million today.
-On our blog has stopped since the last Wordpress update over 24.000 spam comments.
+At the time this article was written Akismet plugins from all the WordPress blog caught 6,949,364,430 spam messages, and over 8 million today.
+On our blog has stopped since the last WordPress update over 24.000 spam comments.

 Download :